 Planning Your Monarch Waystation

 A butterfly host plant is the place where butterflies lay their eggs for the next generation.
-Host plants also act as the sole food source for the developing caterpillars, so that they can become strong, healthy butterflies.
+Host plants are the sole food source required for the survival of developing caterpillars so that they can become strong, healthy butterflies.

 - Monarchs exclusively rely on Milkweed as their host plant.